mossgreen/mossgreen.github.io/_posts/2019-01-6-Spring-Certification-Testing.md

 ## How can you create a shared application context in a JUnit integration test?

+Spring’s integration testing support has the following primary goals:

+- To manage Spring IoC container caching between tests.
+By default, once loaded, the configured ApplicationContext is reused for each test
+- To provide Dependency Injection of test fixture instances.
+- To provide transaction management appropriate to integration testing.
+- To supply Spring-specific base classes that assist developers in writing integration tests.

 The core class of this module is `SpringJUnit4ClassRunner`, which is used to **cache** an `ApplicationContext` **across test methods**.
 It's a JUnit annotation.

 1. Annotate the test class with `@RunWith(SpringJUnit4ClassRunner.class)`.

-2. Annotate the class with `@ContextConfiguration` in order to tell the runner class where the bean definitions come from.
+2. Annotate the class with `@ContextConfiguration`.
+It defines class-level metadata that is used to determine how to load and configure an ApplicationContext for integration tests.

     1. bean definitions are provided **by class** `AllRepoConfig`
         ```java
         @ContextConfiguration(classes = {AllRepoConfig.class})
-        public class GenericQualifierTest {...}
+        public class GenericQualifierTest {}

         ```

     2. bean definitions are loaded from **file** all-config.xml
         ```java
         @ContextConfiguration(locations = {"classpath:spring/all-config.xml"})
-        public class GenericQualifierTest {...}
+        public class GenericQualifierTest {}

+        @ContextConfiguration("/test-config.xml")
+        ublic class XmlApplicationContextTests { }
         ```

+    3. from both config and xml
+        ```java
+        @ContextConfiguration(locations = "/test-context.xml",
+          loader = CustomContextLoader.class)
+        public class CustomLoaderXmlApplicationContextTests { }
+        ```

-    3. **If no attribute defined**: the default behavior of spring is to search for a file named `{testClassName}-context.xml` in the same location as the test class and load bean definitions from there if found.
+    4 . **If no attribute defined**: the default behavior of spring is to search for a file named `{testClassName}-context.xml` in the same location as the test class and load bean definitions from there if found.

 3. use `@Autowired` to inject beans to be tested.

 **Another way** to access the application contect is by extending the **TestContext** support class specific to JUnit: `AbstractJUnit4SpringContextTests`.
 This class implements the `ApplicationContextAware` interface, so you can extend it to get access to the managed application context via the protected field `applicationContext`.